junxit/us-congress-bills-117/bill.md

       - **(iv)** The identification of physical and digital infrastructure required to meet the standards for vertiport design and performance characteristics established by the Federal Aviation Administration (as in effect on the date on which the Secretary issues a grant to an eligible entity), including modifications to existing infrastructure and ground sensors, electric charging and other fueling requirements, electric utility requirements, wireless and cybersecurity requirements, and other necessary hardware or software.
       - **(v)** A description of potential environmental effects of planned construction or siting of public-use vertiports, including efforts to reduce the adverse effects of potential aviation noise.
       - **(vi)** A description of how planned public-use or private-use vertiport locations, including new or repurposed infrastructure, fit into existing State and local transportation systems and networks, including—
-        - **(I)** connectivity to existing public transportation hubs and intermodal and multimodal facilities; and
+        - **(I)** connectivity to existing public transportation hubs and intermodal and multimodal facilities;
-        - **(II)** opportunities to create new service to areas underserved by air transportation, without compromising safety and efficiency of other facilities and airspace users.
+        - **(II)** opportunities to create new service to areas underserved by air transportation, without compromising safety and efficiency of other facilities and airspace users; and
+        - **(III)** any potential conflicts to existing aviation infrastructure that may arise from the proposed location of the vertiport.
       - **(vii)** A description of how public-use vertiport planning will be incorporated in State or metropolitan planning documents.
       - **(viii)** The identification of the process an eligible entity will undertake to ensure an adequate level of community engagement for planned public-use vertiport locations and planned or anticipated AAM operations, including engagement with underserved communities, individuals with disabilities, and racial and ethnic minorities, to address equity of access and other priorities.
       - **(ix)** The identification of the actions necessary for an eligible entity to undertake the construction of public-use vertiports, such as planning studies to assess existing infrastructure, environmental studies, studies of projected economic benefit to the community, lease or acquisition of an easement or land for new infrastructure, and activities related to other capital costs.